 Thank you for visiting my webpage.
 Please note: I make every effort to promptly reply to every email inquiry about my flutes.
 However, if you receive no reply from me, please check your spam folder, as my reply may be there.
 I sometimes find inquiries from potential customers in my spam folder, so I try to check it every day to recover those emails.
 Thank you.
 I now have another website.
-It is essentially the same pages, but the pages are arranged in a more modern format. http://tippleflutes.com/
+It is essentially the same pages, but the pages are arranged in a more modern format.
+I also have new flutes for sale, discontinued flutes, and a revised price list. http://tippleflutes.com/

 The photo on top is of my 3-piece, 6-hole low D flute with inline finger holes and an oval embouchure hole with brushed silver vinyl faux rings.
 It is my most popular flute.
 The photo on the bottom is a group photo of most of the flutes that I am offering below.
 Both photos can be made larger by clicking on them.